sinairv/Temporal-Difference-Learning/ReadMe.md

 * *Prediciton random walk*: see how precise we can predict the probability of visiting nodes

-* *RL random walk*: see how RL generated random walk policy converges that computed probabilistically.
+* *RL random walk*: see how RL generated random walk policy converges the computed probabilities.

-* *Simple grid world (with and without king moves)*: see how RL generated policy helps the agent find the goal through time (By *king-moves* we mean moving along the four main directions and the diagonals, i.e., the way king moves in chess).
+* *Simple grid world (with and without king moves)*: see how RL generated policy helps the agent find the goal through time (by *king-moves* it is meant moving along the four main directions and the diagonals, i.e., the way king moves in chess).

 * *Windy grid world*: the wind distracts the agent from its destination sought by its actions.
 See how RL solves this problem.